sfeng77/damogu/README.md

 # Personal Hobby Site

-A small Flask application that serves a personal homepage, hobby list, and a simple function execution demo.
+A small Flask application that serves a personal homepage, polished hobby showcase, and a simple function execution demo.
+The stack stays intentionally light so you can iterate quickly.

 ## Features

-- Flask routes for home, hobbies, and a button-triggered server action demo
+- Hero landing section with personal introduction and social handles
-- Bootstrap 5 layout for quick styling
+- Styled hobbies grid using Bootstrap 5 cards and custom CSS
-- Minimal Python stack that's easy to extend later
+- Test page that demonstrates triggering server-side Python functions via AJAX
+- Ready-to-deploy configuration for Vercel

 ## Requirements